-There is a lot of attention in stormwater management lately.
-It’s a hot topic because cities are looking to reduce runoff pollution, thus motivating developers, architects, and homeowners to do their part by installing management and treatment systems on their properties.
+As the awareness and importance of stormwater management grows, cities are looking to advancements in technology to reduce runoff pollution.
+Thus they are creating regulatory frameworks for residential and commercial developers to do their part by installing management and treatment systems on their properties.
+The goals for these regulations are two-fold.
+First it is to retain as much water on a site as possible, which promotes the recharge of aquifers.
+Second is to reduce the storm impact on city infrastructure by slowing down run-off from properties.
 But what are the main differences between detention and infiltration vs. harvesting and retention?
 Continue reading to learn some of the most common ways you can manage stormwater on your property.

 Detention and Infiltration vs. Harvesting and Retention

 You may be familiar with stormwater detention, but not up to speed on the primary differences between detention and harvesting.
-It’s important to fully understand these processes in order to make an informed decision on how to best manage your site’s stormwater.
+To make a knowledgeable choice about managing your site’s stormwater, it’s crucial to grasp these processes, considering both cost and efficacy.

 Stormwater Detention

-Detention revolves around collecting water and storing it for later use.
-This can be done by designing and building engineered underground storage vaults, retention basins or ponds.
+Detention revolves around collecting water and storing it for a slow, metered release over time.
+This can be done by designing and building engineered underground storage vaults, basins or ponds.
 These areas will hold water during heavy rains for volume control while preventing overflow into streets or other areas where it could cause damage or disruption.
-Engineered areas are also useful for storing stormwater which can be used during dry periods for irrigation purposes.
+Over the ensuing days, the water is gradually released at a rate the local infrastructure can accommodate.

-Infiltration involves letting stormwater seep into soil mimicking a more natural process of recharging the earth’s groundwater, rivers, lakes and aquifers rather than collecting it or simply redirecting the runoff.
+Retention and Infiltration involves keeping that water on a given site as it would have been in a natural pervious soil.
+This allows stormwater to seep into soil mimicking a more natural process of recharging the earth’s groundwater, rivers, lakes and aquifers rather than collecting it or simply redirecting the runoff.

 Stormwater infiltration is the process of water entering the soil.
-It occurs naturally, but it can also be enhanced by man-made structures like concrete vaults built with infiltration galleries.
+It occurs naturally, but it can also be enhanced by man-made structures like concrete vaults, retention basins, or drywells.
 Infiltration helps manage stormwater, as it reduces runoff volumes and regulates the rate at which runoff enters streams, rivers, lakes and groundwater supplies.

 Stormwater Harvesting